chrispenny/silverstripe-elemental-blog-temporary/README.md

 ## Purpose

-The purpose of this module is to provide you with an Elemental Block/Element that can be used to replace the default Blog template behaviour (EG: Use a Block to display a paginated list of Blog Posts, with support for pagination, categorisation, and tags).
+The purpose of this module is to provide you with an Elemental Block that can be used to replace the default Blog template behaviour (EG: Use a Block to display a paginated list of Blog Posts, with support for pagination, categorisation, tags, and other widgets).

 As there are many ways that you could be using Elemental, this module does **not** make assumptions about how you want it to be applied.
 Examples are provided below.